 Survey Sites – ideal for earning extra money and gift cards

-If you are stuck in and have your phone or computer to hand, you can pick up a few pounds here and there by entering surveys.
+If you are stuck in and have your phone or computer to hand, you can pick up a few pounds here and there entering surveys.
 Some sites also pay you in gift cards.
-You may find that you have a lot of market research calls back at you as a result so shop around for the best survey sites.
+You may find that you have a lot of market research callbacks though.
+So shop around for the best survey sites.
 Slicethepie.com is a site where you get paid for your opinions and you can join if you are over 13 years old.
 You are asked to part in short surveys about music, fashion, brands.
-We tried it and it was quick and easy to sign up, and our tester took part in couple of surveys on music.
+We tried it and it was quick and easy to sign up, and our tester took part in a couple of surveys on music.
 They were quick and easy and the pence earned soon turned into pounds.

-Qmee.com is another survey site popular with teenagers who are looking to make some extra money – you need to be 16 to sign up but is a good place for taking part in short surveys and earning a bit of extra pocket money.
+Qmee.com is another survey site popular with teenagers who are looking to make some extra money.
+You must be 16 to sign up but Qmee is a good place for taking part in short surveys and earning a bit of extra pocket money.